Why these programs

 To SMTP-reject messages containing MIME attachments whose first line is

-found in control/signatures
+found in control/signatures, apply

 Russ Nelson’s viruscan patch.